imagej/imagej.github.io/_pages/MorphoLibJ.md

 Several plugins allow to control the appearance of label images.
 It is possible to choose a given color map, or to transform a label image into a color image.
 In both cases, the background color can be specified, and the color order can be shuffled to facilitate the discrimination of neighbor regions with similar labels.

-{% capture title%}
- Assign result of a measurement to a label image.
-In this example, the elongation is represented using a color code, between dark purple (circular) to yellow (very elongated).
+{% include thumbnail src='/images/pages/MorphoLibJ-grains-labels-assign-measure.png' title='Assign result of a measurement to a label image.
+In this example, the elongation is represented using a color code, between dark purple (circular) to yellow (very elongated).'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grains-labels-assign-measure.png' title=title %}

   - **Assign Measure To Label** combines a label image with a results table, and creates a new image for which each pixel/voxel is assigned the measurement value corresponding to the label it belongs to.
   - **Set Label Map** allows to choose the color map used to display a label image.
 In particular, shuffling the color map and/or choosing a specific color for background allows better visualization that only grey levels.